 The winning submission was “Sparky,” submitted by Branson 3rd Grader Ben Walworth.
 The name was in honor of Pearl “Sparky” Spurlock, who started a tour and taxi business in Branson in the 1920s.
 For nearly 30 years, Branson’s first Sparky gave 100 tours a year, often picking up tourists at the train depot and driving them around the area.

-The modern-day Sparky continues Spurlock’s tradition of welcoming visitors and giving them a tour of the area.
+The modern-day Sparky continues Spurlock’s tradition of welcoming visitors and helping them learn about the area.

 Ben’s classroom, taught by Mrs. Amy Vejraska, received $500 for classroom supplies; her students got to ride the trolley and also enjoy a McDonald’s party provided by Branson Grayline.